zainaftab2225/zainaftab2225.github.io/_videogames/thelastofus2.md

 When the sequel to the critically acclaimed 'The Last of Us' was announced at PSX 2016, many fans were excited but some were skeptical.
-The first game had ended the story of Joel and Ellie (the two main characters) in a fulfilling (but controversial) way.
+The first game had ended the story of Joel and Ellie, the two main characters, in a fulfilling (but controversial) way.
 They were to live the rest of their lives in Jackson County, Wyoming with the decision that Joel that made at the end of the first game.
 So why did Naughty Dog decide to make a sequel to The Last of Us?
 Is there more to the story of Joel and Ellie?
 Does the sequel to one of the best games of the last generation justify it's existence?
 In my opinion, the sequel not only justifies its existence but it is also one of the